eronoobos/cattle-and-loveplay/README.md

 - / worm appears jumpy on radar with deferred pathing, because of vx vz missing for a second before pathing updates. fix.
 - / update build pic
 - / delete unecessary files
+- / figure out how to make arrows fit in corners
+- / worms not attackable
 - add nighttime dust and dirt ceg bitmaps (how?)
 - fix unitscript errors (check if piece is valid before exploding it?)
 - smooth transition from underworm to emerged if possible